 Haters are losers.
 They will say anything to bring you down.

-Albert Einstein didn’t fail one-thousand times while trying to master the invention of the lightbulb.
+Thomas Edison didn’t fail one thousand times while trying to master the invention of the light bulb.
 In reality, he discovered there were one-thousand steps involved in order to create it.
 From another perspective, you could easily say that he proved one-thousand ways which would not work.

 The media isn’t always about being honest or offering real solutions to problems.
 It’s about promoting fear and profiting through the capture of mass attention.
 Almost all of which is done while being one-sided.
 Unfortunately, public opinion often follows the opinion of the media to heart.

 Don’t be a sheep.
 Far too many men in this world are misled simply because they choose to believe in what’s easiest to accept.
 Many reject evidence and reasoning in favor of comfort and avoidance of fear from being proven wrong.